Dcent/Template-Project/README.md

-it is build on an Asp.core Project with an API possibility for the web frontend StencilJS has been installed, and a few examples has been made to show how to build tests and components, MirageJS has also been installed, for the unit test to use but also for Storybook component Lib. for CSS I have picked stylus as it is what I know. all will work out of the box and is ready to get expanded on, *MISSING* CSS bundling, but the idea is the Stencil components import their own styling and therefore the CSS build in ITCSS structure should only contain common css, anyway.
+it is build on an Asp.core Project with an API possibility for the web frontend StencilJS has been installed, and a few examples has been made to show how to build tests and components, MirageJS has also been installed, for the unit test to use but also for Storybook component Lib. for CSS I have picked Tailwind css. all will work out of the box and is ready to get expanded on, *MISSING* CSS bundling, but the idea is the Stencil components import their own styling and therefore the CSS build in ITCSS structure should only contain common css, anyway.